radical-collaboration/DeepDriveMD-WESTPA-Summit-2021/README.md

 conda activate /scratch/06079/tg853783/ddmd/envs/ddmd
 ```

-To reproduce the creation of this environment please see: `env_recipe.txt`
+To reproduce the creation of these environments, please see: `env_recipe.txt`

-### Radical EnTK
+### Environment Variables for RADICAL EnTK
-Environment variables can be configured by running:
+To run the DeepDriveMD workflow, the environment variables can be configured by running:
 ```
 source ~/.radical/auth
 ```